SumoLogic/sumologic-documentation/docs/send-data/opentelemetry/migration.md

 ### Host Metrics Source

-The equivalent of the Host Metrics Source is [the telegraf receiver][telegrafreceiver] with appropiate plugins.
+The equivalent of the Host Metrics Source is [the telegraf receiver][telegrafreceiver] with appropriate plugins.

 __Note: The are differences between the Installed Collector and the Openelemetry Collector host metrics.
 See [this document](comparison.md#host-metrics) to learn more.__